DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-09-WoE_IV_Calculation.markdown

 # if not specified, date will be used.
 #meta_modify_date: 2021-08-10 11:32:53 +0900
 # check the meta_common_description in _data/owner/[language].yml
-meta_description: "Learn how to enhance your predictive models with the power of Information Value (IV) and Weight of Evidence (WoE).
-This page provides step-by-step instructions for creating custom Python functions that calculate WoE and IV, enabling you to accurately evaluate feature predictiveness and improve model performance."
+meta_description: "Learn how to calculate and understand the Weight of Evidence (WoE) and Information Value (IV) metrics, which are widely used to differentiate between creditworthy and non-creditworthy individuals.
+This blog post explores these calculations using the Titanic - Machine Learning from Disaster dataset, focusing on survival information segregated by gender.
+Demystify the concepts of IV, WoE, and RR (Relative Risk) to make them more accessible and tangible.
+Dive into the provided data and tables to gain insights and apply these metrics effectively."
 # optional
 # please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
 # image viewer can be enabled or disabled for all posts using the "image_viewer_posts: true" setting in _data/conf/main.yml.